reframejs/reframe/readme.md

 > All you need to create a web app is one React component and one page config per page.

-Yet, Reframe is **fully flexible**:
+&nbsp;

-Thanks to its "Progressive Eject" feature and its simple design **you can gain control and customize every part of Reframe**.
+Yet, thanks to its "Progressive Eject" feature and its simple architecture, **you can gain control and customize every single part of Reframe**.

+&nbsp;

+Reframe is a "Universal Framework":
+You can create any type of app including **modern dynamic apps** as well as **old school apps** where the browser doesn't load any JavaScript.

+&nbsp;

+The goal of Reframe is to become the **modern Django / Ruby on Rails**:
+ - Full-stack: Frontend+Backend+ORM/database.
+ - Modern: Interactive views (with React, Vue.js, etc.) as first class citizen.
+ - Ejectabe: Gain full control over your app by progressively ejecting the framework.
+ - Full-stack ORM: You don't have to create API endpoints to access your data from the frontend.
+(Work-in-progress.)
+ - Easy deploy: Stragegy for serverless Node.js and serverless database deployment.
+(Work-in-progress.)

 <br/>
 <br/>